-Winter, we all hate it but while most people tuck their pride and joys away and break the trickle charger out, and find a winter hobby for a few months, I quite enjoy getting out and about when it’s cold and dark.
+Winter, we all hate it but while most people tuck their pride and joys away break the trickle charger out, and find a winter hobby for a few months, I quite enjoy getting out and about when it’s cold and dark.

-Having heard rave reviews about it and friends recommending it left right and centre.
-Normally I use a generic car cleaner (whatever is on offer) and a bucket and sponge so it is nice to have some a dedicated cleaner to try for once.
+Having heard rave reviews about it and friends recommending it left right and centre I was looking forward to giving it a go.
+Normally I use a generic car cleaner (whatever is on offer), a bucket and sponge so it is nice to have some a dedicated motorcycle cleaner.

-Muc-off claim that the nano-technology breaks down dirt and grime at a molecular level, quick, and regardless of what kind of grime it is.
+Muc-off claim that the nano-technology breaks down dirt and grime at a molecular level, and regardless of what kind of grime it is.

-Rinsing off afterwards was really easy as it blasts off well with the pressure wash, normally when I have used generic washes, the suds get all over and tend to take ages to blast away, and drying off afterwards with a towel the results are impressive.
+Rinsing off afterwards was really easy as it blasts off well with the pressure wash.
+Normally when I have used generic washes, the suds get all over and tend to take ages to blast away, and drying off afterwards with a towel the results are impressive.

-The 1-litre bottle costs £9.99 (RRP), and I could easily get another 8 or 9 washes out of what’s remaining in the bottle, even with me being trigger happy, so if you are pretty frugal with the cleaner I’m sure you can get more.
+The 1-litre bottle costs £9.99 (RRP), and I could easily get another 8 or 9 washes out of what’s remaining in the bottle, even with me being trigger happy.
+If you are pretty frugal with the cleaner I’m sure you can get more.